When deciding what to plant in August you have slightly more scope than in July, as we move towards the cooler, damper days of the fall.

 Top tip: Leave the flowerheads attached through winter as they look beautiful covered in frost.
 Then cut them back in spring when next year's new growth is starting to show through.

-They also grow well in garden planter ideas, which is an added bonus in exposed, northern gardens as they can be moved indoors through winter to continue growing.
+They also grow well in garden planters, which is an added bonus in exposed gardens as they can be moved indoors through winter to continue growing.

 Sunny rudbeckias can flower right the way through to October.
 They brighten the garden with their chunky, daisy-like blooms in fiery shades of yellow, red and orange – perfect if you love a hot-hued garden color scheme.